devigned/profile-playground/dotnet/README.md

 # Samples for Azure ARM Profiles in .NET

-Provide a prototype implementation of ARM Profiles in a staticly typed langauge
+Provide a prototype implementation of ARM Profiles in a staticly typed langauge.

+## Structure of the Prototype